Sustainability & Recycled Cotton

 - The process of recycling can divert many products from landfills.
 According to the Council for Textile Recycling, annual textile waste is estimated to equal 25 billion pounds.1

 - The amount of energy, water, and dye use is reduced from using a product that has already been processed.
-The savings are achieved through offsetting the production of new materials.
+The savings are achieved by offsetting the production of new materials.
 Since recycled cotton yarns most commonly are sourced from pre-consumer textile scraps that are sorted by color, the yarns are already dyed.

 - The CO2 and fossil fuel emission savings can be partially offset by using existing materials.
 However, the collection, processing, and shipping of cotton scraps or clothing can reduce or neutralize some of these savings.2

 - Cotton must be blended with other fibers to be made into new yarn for strength and durability, and therefore cannot continuously be recycled.

 - The content of recycled cotton will depend on the end-use application.
 Any amount of recycled product will impact the yarn and fabric properties such as evenness, strength, and uniformity.

 - Recycled yarn cost is generally higher than standard, virgin cotton yarn costs, and could possibly be cost-prohibitive.